ciathyza/skyrim-optimization-guide-2018/README.md

 If you have a G-Sync capable monitor it's recommend to use G-Sync and vertical sync together because it will solve any performance limitations introduced by VSync.
 It is recommended to use both.
 Read [this guide](https://www.blurbusters.com/gsync/gsync101-input-lag-tests-and-settings/14/) to see why.
 To use G-Sync with Skyrim you need to make the following tweaks:

-In Skyrim.ini, disable vertical sync:
+In *Skyrim.ini*, disable vertical sync:

 ```
 iPresentInterval=0
 ```

-In enblocal.ini, disable vertical sync and FPS limiter:
+In *enblocal.ini*, disable vertical sync and FPS limiter:

 ```
 EnableVSync=false
 EnableFPSLimit=false